exponential-idle-guides/exponential-idle-guides/src/view/guides/minigames.md

 ## Minigame rewards

+The amount of stars the you get from completing a minigame is determined by your current __dt__ and puzzle difficulty.
+This reward can be increased by using the Acceleration Button, also known as Accel.
 These are the base star reward for each difficulty level of each minigame.

 <table class="newwords">
     <thead>